robin98sun/LatestStablePackages/README.md

 # How to use

+### Requirement

+1. Linux/Unix/MacOS are supported
+2. `bash` is installed

+### Run
-1. Copy file `newestNodejsPackages` to `your nodejs project path` which contain the file `package.json`
+1. Copy file `newestNodejsPackages` to `nodejs project root directory` which contain the file `package.json`
-2. execute the command in terminal: `sh newestNodejsPackages`
+2. execute the command in terminal at that path: `bash newestNodejsPackages`

 ### Rebuilding packages
-Rebuilding is NOT this script's responsibility, and for the safe purpose, it's NOT included.
-However, rebuilding is simple:

-1. Remove the `node_modules` folder of `project root path`
-2. Execute the command at the `project root path`: `npm install`

-Enjoy the simplicity of building digital world :-)
+For the safe purpuse, rebuilding is NOT the default option.
+You can have rebuilding included by adding `REBUILD` option: `bash newestNodejsPackages REBUILD`

+Enjoy!